Dual Enrollment Program

 1. Student Must apply to NOVA online

-- Application Instructions: Students will receive their NOVA EMPL ID, user Name, and a temporary password once the application is accepted.
+- Application Instructions: Students will receive their NOVA EMPL ID, user name, and a temporary password once the application is accepted.
 Students have 24 hours to log into their NOVA account and re-set the temporary password to a permanent password.
-Take a picture of this information you will need it in the future.
+Take a picture of this information you will need in the future.

 2. Create a Dual Enroll Account and select your classes.